dilip7/Twitter-Live-stats/README.md

   need to figure what to do

+# limitations
+1. on desktop pcs , clicking on url is little bit messed up as data is fetched fast ,but on mobiles it works like charm
+2. UI , UX  could be improved period.

 #TODO
 clicking on  domain shows list of tweets which had the specified domain url in them (either directly or shortened)